swapnil-shrishrimal/jenkins-pipeline-cucumber-example/README.md

-## Fizz Buzz Example in Java 8 using Jenkins Pipeline to publish Cucumber Reports
+## Fizz Buzz Example in Java 8 using Jenkins Pipeline to Publish Cucumber Reports

 ### Fizz Buzz is a game where
 - if the number is divisible by 3, you say Fizz